skydoves/sandwich/README.md

 #### ApiResponseMergePolicy
 `ApiResponseMergePolicy` is a policy for merging response data depend on the success or not.
-- IGNORE_FAILURE: Regardless of the merging order, ignores failure responses in the responses.
+- **IGNORE_FAILURE**: Regardless of the merging sequences, ignores failure responses in the responses.
-- PREFERRED_FAILURE (default): Regardless of the merging order, prefers failure responses in the responses.
+- **PREFERRED_FAILURE** (default): Regardless of the merging sequences, prefers failure responses in the responses.

 ### toLiveData
-We can get a `LiveData` that contains successful data if the response is an `ApiResponse.Success`.
-If our goal is only getting a LiveData that holds successful data, we can emit the `onSuccess` extension.
+You can get a `LiveData` that contains body data if the response is an `ApiResponse.Success`.
+This is very useful if your goal is only getting a `LiveData` from the `ApiResponse` which holds successful data as the examples below:

 ```kotlin
 posterListLiveData = liveData(viewModelScope.coroutineContext + Dispatchers.IO) {
   emitSource(